hirrolot/interface99/README.md

 target_link_libraries(MyProject interface99)
 ```

 In the latter case, I encourage you to download Interface99 as a [Git submodule] to be able to update it with `git submodule update --remote` when necessary.
-Also, note that by default, Interface99's `CMakeLists.txt` downloads Metalang99 [v1.12.0](https://github.com/Hirrolot/metalang99/releases/tag/v1.12.0) from the Git repository; if you want to override this behaviour, you can do so by invoking [`FetchContent_Declare`] earlier.
+Also, note that by default, Interface99's `CMakeLists.txt` downloads Metalang99 [v1.13.0](https://github.com/Hirrolot/metalang99/releases/tag/v1.13.0) from the GitHub release archives; if you want to override this behaviour, you can do so by invoking [`FetchContent_Declare`] earlier.

 [Git submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules
 [`FetchContent_Declare`]: https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_declare